 Belstar Organic Broccoli

-The best organic variety we've grown.
 A widely adapted broccoli suitable for late summer and fall harvest.
-This hybrid has a large 5-6" domed head and tight beads that are blue-green in color.
-The best organic broccoli that we’ve seen in our trials.
+This hybrid has a l6-8” domed head with tight beads that are blue-green in colour.
+This broccoli will produce side shoots well into the fall for multiple harvests.
+Matures in 65-75 days from transplant.
 Approx. 50 seeds/pkg.
-70 days from transplant.